Free Classes, Events, and Resources

 Callboard - This google group reaches over 2000 local filmmakers, actors, and creators.
 Anyone can post requests for help and film/video project proposals.
 Guidelines are provided to protect user information, so please read carefully.

 Open Lab - Free access to our edit lab with 6 iMac computers, professional editing software and internet.
 Most Tuesdays, 6-8pm.
+Grant access is also available for mission aligned projects as space is available.

 Space Access - This service makes multiple rooms in our Capitol Hill venue available at no cost every Thursday.